watem-sedem/watem-sedem/docs/choices.rst

 Include sewers
 ##############

-When the include sewers-option is enabled, the user will have to provide two additional inputs: `sewer map filename` and `sewer exit`.
+When the include sewers-option is enabled (`Include sewers = 1`), the user will have to provide two additional inputs: `sewer map filename` and `sewer exit`.

 The value of the pixel in the sewer map is checked when the amount of outgoing